Extranet Re-architecture & Migration

 - Ensure self-sufficiency of staff for future management of the environments

 - Transition developers to DevOps (an amalgamation of two roles spanning development and operations)

 - Build relationships with key ADHS stakeholders to bring them onboard with the project and encourage adoption of the AWS solution.

 ADHS now has a strong online presence to support its various programs and needs.
 The automated AWS solution has enabled efficient and cost-effective management of traffic to the website, www.azdhs.gov.

 - Downscale during troughs and thereby lower costs (pay only for what you use).

 - Upscale for high profile events to eliminate ‘site busy’ responses and present a seamless, professional front-end to the public.

 The solution has also improved agility, time to market and innovation by:

-- Leveraging Amazon’s proven infrastructure and builds around available solutions thereby reducing investment and maintenance cost.
+- Leveraging AWS’s proven infrastructure and builds around available solutions thereby reducing investment and maintenance cost.